401k vs Real Estate – Which Is Best For Retirement?

 Now I realize there’s multiple different investing options but I feel that we can boil them down into one of three categories:

-- Traditional investing – 401k & IRAs using stocks, bonds, mutual funds, etc. With this method, you invest over the course of your career and don’t start accessing funds until retirement with hopes of never running out of money.
-You mainly rely on compound interest to make your money grow over a long time period.
-Usually 40+ years.
-Again, this is what I’ve mainly focused on doing up until the last few years.
+- Traditional investments – 401k & IRAs (SIMPLE IRA, SEP IRA, etc.) using stocks, bonds and mutual funds.
+With this method, you invest over the course of your career (mainly with a financial advisor) and don’t start accessing funds until retirement with hopes of never running out of money.
+You mainly rely on compound interest to make your money grow over a long time period.; usually 40+ years.
+Again, this is how I used to invest until I learned about investing for cashflow.

 - Combination investing – This would be a combination of #1 and #2 above.
 This is what I’ve currently shifted towards.